etanttila/apluslms.github.io/releases/index.md

 New versions of [core components](/components/#core) are released two times a year.
 The first release is at the start of January and the second at the start of June.
-Features are frozen few months before releases, thus in November and May.
+Features are frozen a few weeks before releases, that is, in November and May.
 Only bug fixes are accepted during a feature freeze, so develop and provide a pull request for a feature early.